spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 Among the multiple configuration you can set, be sure to consider:
 - *Number of nodes in the pool* to set the right amount of nodes that compose the pool of either the master or worker nodes.
 For the tutorial we set 1 for the master pool and 2 for the worker pool
 - *Allow worker capability* to allow the master node also to accept workloads.
-This option is particularly useful in case you select *spot instance* as worker nodes in order to guarantee a minimum number of available nodes on the cluster.
-For the tutorial we check it.
 - *Instance Type* to select the amount of resources each node must have.
 Each instance type shows the amount of CPU, RAM and the hourly cost of the instance.
 - *Availability zones* to use within the Region selected in the *Cluster config* section.